-The standard structure in sociocratic organizations consists of a board, a coordinating or general management circle, and department or team circles.
-The board does not have the power over the organization that boards of corporations normally have.
-It is a relatively small group that includes outside experts and focuses on long term planning and the “big picture.”
-How is the community doing and what would it like to do in its financial, legal, and purposeful relationship to the larger world.
+The standard structure in sociocratic organizations consists of a board, a coordinating or general management body, and teams or circles.
+The board does not have power over the organization that boards of corporations normally have.
+It is delegated its own functions including long-range planning and relationships with the larger community.
+Its delegated task is to manage the organization’s purposeful relationship to the larger world.
 The board also includes outside experts, like a lawyer, accountant, etc. It often has duties that local laws may require the board to perform.

 In transitioning to sociocratic governance, the fear of an autocratic board could be resolved in time, but there is an even larger concern—the community’s desire to be a whole community.
 It doesn’t want to be divided.

 The Purpose of Community Meetings

-The purpose of a community is the desire and intention to function as one community.
-Gathering for potlucks or other social gatherings is not the same as working out policy decisions together, wresting with hard financial decisions, or resolving conflicts related to values and beliefs.
+The purpose of a community is the desire and intention to function together as a group.
+Gathering for potlucks or other social gatherings is not the same as working out policy decisions together, wrestling with hard financial decisions, or resolving conflicts related to values and beliefs.
 These are things that communities want to do together and not delegate to someone else, even to a sub-group of their own members.

-When I began considering how to apply sociocracy to cohousing and other residential communities, the task was convincing communities to try it.
-Unless an established community is in crisis, it is hard to change their current governance system.
+When I began considering how to apply sociocracy to cohousing and other residential communities, the first task was convincing communities to try it.
+Unless an established community is in crisis, it is hard to change their current governance system—no matter how dysfunctional.
 Asking them to drop their full group meetings was beyond consideration.
-Some believed that sociocracy prohibited full group meetings.
+Many believed that sociocracy prohibited full group meetings.

 I initially proposed a structure in which everyone served on the board.
 It was an attempt to adapt the current structure and practices to fit a forming sociocratic organization.
 Once the organization was comfortable with delegated decision-making, a normal board could be formed more naturally.
-This was never an ideal solution and eventually a better one surfaced.
-But first let’s examine why this wasn’t a good solution.
+This was never an ideal solution and eventually, a better one surfaced.
+But first, let’s examine why isn’t.

-The major purpose of the board is to connect the community to its environment, the city or village.
-This done by having external experts serve on the board with full decision-making participation.
-Such experts might include a lawyer, an accountant, a cohousing expert, someone from the local neighborhood association or government, and someone related to a special interest, like ecology or gardening.
+The major purpose of the board is to connect the community to the larger community, the city, village, or the countryside.
 Since the primary job of the board is not to deal with internal day-to-day matters, its function could easily be neglected if everyone served on the board.
 I think this is evident in many communities.
 How many communities have 5 and 10-year plans?
 This is often forgotten when everyone is dealing with day-to-day issues.
 That’s why organizations to fill this need a board, but not to overrule circles or make decisions for them.

 Full Circle Meetings

-A better alternative to having everyone on the board is to have full-circle meetings in which all the circles or teams meet together to discuss issues and make any decisions delegated to full-circle meetings.
-Everyone in a community should be attached to at least one circle in order to be contributing to the work or social activities of the community so such a meeting would include everyone.
+A better alternative to having everyone on the board is to have full-circle meetings.
+In these meetings, all the circles meet together to discuss issues and make any decisions specifically delegated them.
 Condominium laws often require an annual meeting of the owners to approve an annual budget among other things, so this is not unusual even in standard home-owner associations.

-So the preferred method for meeting a community’s desire to meet as one community is to have full circle meetings with a defined domain of decision-making.
-The meeting would be coordinated and facilitated by elected leaders, perhaps the officers of the board instead of separately elected leaders.
+The full-circle meeting would be coordinated and facilitated by elected leaders, perhaps the officers of the board instead of separately elected leaders.